Exposing the lies of one of sports’ most successful frauds

 She smiled at times and that brought tears to my eyes.

 Candace Hogan worships Diana Nyad.
 Many more of the 44 do too.
 The public idolizes her, as does most of the media.
 When Nyad trash-talks her detractors, you can feel the flames of her resentment.
 Having convinced so many people to exalt her, she will not tolerate three or 30 or 300 “perhaps jealous souls” — about whom she doesn’t “care a whit” and has “no regard for . . . whatsoever” — trying to push her off her pedestal of public credulity and veneration.

-Lance Armstrong built his career on over a decade of doping in plain sight.
+Lance Armstrong built his career on years of doping in plain sight.
 Elizabeth Holmes grew a $9 billion company from a blood-testing machine that never worked.
 If Armstrong and Holmes could get away with their years-long frauds, then Diana Nyad and a few accomplices could make her 52-hour hustle appear genuine.